Unredix/Wall-Thoughts-Journal/README.md

-# Wall-Thoughts-Journal
+# Wall Thoughts Journal

-A fun social platform where you can share your wall toughts
+A fun social platform where you can share your wall thoughts